AnimeshSinha1309/aicrowd-racing/readme.md

     pip install -r requirements.txt
     ```

-4. Try out the random agent behaviour by running `python rollout.py`.
+4. Try out the random agent by running `python rollout.py`.
+You should start the simulator first, by running `bash <simulator_path>/ArrivalSim-linux-0.7.1.188691/LinuxNoEditor/ArrivalSim.sh -openGL`.

 5. Write your own agent as described in [how to write your own agent](#how-to-write-your-own-agent) section.